per1234/EtherEventQueue/README.md

   - If the event is from a node then the device and node timestamps are updated.
   - If incoming event is an ACK then remove the message the ACK refers to from the queue.

+#### Contributing
+Pull requests or issue reports are welcome!
+Please see the [contribution rules](https://github.com/per1234/EtherEventQueue/blob/master/CONTRIBUTING.md) for instructions.